Karol-Pychalski/Project-2_Online-shop-website/README.md

-Single page website of online shop created with use of HTML, CSS and flexbox
+Single page website presenting example of online shop created with use of HTML, CSS and flexbox